-- The Berserker: Hockey-player-turned-hedge-fund-manager Mark Vector, allowing the Leverage team to make him think he killed Parker in a fit of blind rage.
+- Hockey-player-turned-hedge-fund-manager Mark Vector, allowing the Leverage team to make him think he killed Parker in a fit of blind rage.

 - Eliot's persona in "The Tap-Out Job" once he's drugged.

-- Big Brother Instinct: Sophie, for Parker especially.
+- Sophie, for Parker especially.
 Eliot has this towards Parker and Hardison, though he typically doesn't show it and would never admit it.
-When a fake psychic caused Parker to break down in tears and run away in "The Future Job," Eliot asks if he should kill him.
+When a fake psychic caused Parker to break down in tears and run away in "The Future Job," Eliot volunteers to kill him.

 - While Sophie teaches Parker about what people feel, how to deal with what people feel and how to manipulate what people feel, Eliot is the one who finally begins to teach her how to get in touch with her own emotions, when Parker realizes that everyone has a passion in life but her.